Skip to Content

 Value everything accurately.
 A house is worth what an appraiser says, not what Zillow shows.
 A business needs a proper valuation.
 Retirement accounts need current statements.
 Stock options need to be analyzed for what's vested versus unvested.
 Getting values wrong means the division will be wrong.

 Understand the tax implications.
+Understand the tax implications.
 A $500,000 brokerage account and a $500,000 retirement account are not the same thing.
 One gets taxed at capital gains rates when you sell.
 The other gets taxed as ordinary income when you withdraw.
-A fair settlement accounts for these differences.
+The IRS outlines how property transfers are treated in divorce, but a fair settlement accounts for these differences long before you file.

 Don't forget debt.
 Marital debt gets divided too.
 Credit cards, mortgages, car loans, lines of credit.
 Make sure you know the full picture before agreeing to anything.